jlcarr/shell_reference/README.md

 - flags:
    - `a`: specify which hashing algorithm to use
 - `512256`: choose the SHA 512/256 algorithm (currently considered secure)
 - `'file_name'`: The file containing the data to hash

+## hexdump (view binary value of a file)
+Formats the result into human readable chunk and includes the ascii interpretation as well.
+`xxd 'file_name'`
+- flags:
+   - `p`: output the plain unformatted hexdump.
+   - `b`: output the result as bits instead of hex
+   - `l`: specify the length of the output (defaults to whole file)
+   - `s`: seek to start the output at a given offset
+- `'file_name'`: The file containing the data to hash